 For more airport information continue scrolling down to explore more in our Santiago de Cuba Airport Guide.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.

-- Hotel Versalles – (9 minutes from the airport) No airport shuttle. » Check Rates
+- Hotel Versalles – No airport shuttle. » Check Rates